 (iv) Capital gains made by the venture capital trust on its underlying investments are free of corporation tax and, unlike an ordinary investment trust, these gains may be distributed by way of dividends to investors.

-Investment in VCTs is limited to £200,000 per person per tax year.
+Income tax relief for investors is limited to subscriptions of up to £200,000 per person per tax year.
 For more information contact your financial adviser.

 Be aware of policy changes

 The VCT tax reliefs can vary depending on HM Government policy.

 In order to maintain its status under Venture Capital Trust legislation, a VCT must comply on a continuing basis with the provisions of Section 274 of the Income Tax Act 2007 as follows:

 (1) The Company’s income must be derived wholly or mainly from shares and securities;

 (2) At least 70 per cent. of the HMRC value of its investments must have been represented throughout the year by shares or securities that are classified as ‘qualifying holdings’;